-7Up is associated with food and beverage industry as it is a popular soft drink.
-It is a subsidiary brand and the rights to this brand are held in the United States by Dr. Pepper Snapple and in the rest of the world market by PepsiCo.
+The Marketing mix of 7Up analyses the 4Ps of 7Up, which includes the Product, Price, Place, and Promotion of 7Up.
+7Up is a popular soft drink associated with urban and rural markets’ food and beverage industry.
+It is a subsidiary brand, and the rights to this brand are held in the United States by Dr. Pepper Snapple and in the rest of the world market by PepsiCo.

-The drink was originally from the United States and was introduced in the consumer market in the year 1929 as Bib-Label Lithiated Lemon-Lime Soda and again in the year 1936 as 7Up.
-It was created by Charles Leiper Grigg and is currently one of the most popular drinks in the consumer market.
-7Up faces competition from the following
+The drink was originally from the United States and was introduced in the consumer market in th29 as Bib-Label Lithiated Lemon-Lime Soda and again in th36 as 7Up.
+Charles Leiper Grigg created it, one of the most popular drinks in the consumer market.
+7Up faces tough competition from the following

 - Type: Soft drink

 - Founder: Charles Leiper Grigg